-Price category indicates quality, and the role of a ballpoint pen.
-Simple plastic handles can be disposable and with a replaceable stem.
-A removable cap or push-button mechanism for activating letters.
-Such models are inexpensive, less than a pound, and most often serve not for long.
+Price category shows quality, and role of each pen.
+Simple plastic handles can be disposable and with replaceable body.
+Removable caps or push-button mechanisms for activating letters.
+Such models are inexpensive, less than one pound, and most often serve not for long.

-The average price category includes pens for everyday use.
-Models of this segment have mechanisms for extending the rods they use (push-button or rotary).
-Aluminium parts and rubber inserts in the detachment.
+Average price category includes pens for everyday use.
+Models of this segment have mechanisms for extending refills they use (push-button or rotary).
+Aluminium parts and rubber inserts also abound.

 Premium or business class represented by high-quality famous brands.
-The range of prices within the category is also large and depends on the materials and finishes.
-Luxury pens from Mont Blanc or Montegrappa into the mid-hundred pounds.
+A range of prices within this category it is large and depends on materials and finishes.
+Luxury pens from Mont Blanc or Montegrappa costing into mid-hundred pounds.

 A.T.
-Cross Company a long history developing, manufacturing writing implements.
+Cross Company has a long history developing, manufacturing writing implements.
 Richard Cross starting the company in 1846.
 An employee Walter Boss purchased the company in 1916.
-His family remain key figures in the family a hundred years later.
+His family remained key figures a century later.

 The Cross company known for several historical developments.
 A propel-repel mechanical pencil the forerunner of today’s mechanical pencil.
-Stiff competition from 150 pen manufactures also with quality issues Cross didn’t release one until 1953.
-Cross released the first twist ballpoint pen in 1954 with a mechanism similar to the one used in the pencil.
-A slim refill and the “Cross Century” still popular to this day.
+Stiff competition from 150 pen manufactures with quality issues Cross didn’t release one until 1953.
+Cross released their first twist ballpoint pen in 1954 with its mechanism similar to ones used in their pencils.
+A slim refill and the “Cross Century” popular to this day.

 Retractable ballpoint pens first appeared in 1950 from “The Frawley Pen Company”.
 With several parts, barrel, 2 cams, thrust button, springs and cartridge.
-Examples from, Parker or Waterman ballpoint pens are reliable stylish models that not only adorn the look of a modern person but also testify to the high status and good taste of the owner.
+Examples from, Parker or Waterman pens are reliable stylish models that not only adorn the look of a present-day person but also testify to their high status and good taste.

-Ballpoint pen takes its rightful place in the world of stationery.
+Ballpoint pen takes its rightful place in the history of stationery.
 This irreplaceable item even became the creator of a separate art direction.
-The pictures drawn with their help appreciated by critics.
+Pictures drawn with their help appreciated by critics.
 A wide range of applications and ease of use.
-A large selection of models define the ballpoint pen as the most demanded accessory for writing.
+A large selection of models define them as the most demanded accessory for writing.

 Follow Me On Social

-You can find me on Facebook or any of the other social media networks, or sign up to the newsletter.
-Only one newsletter a month and we promise not to spam you or sell on your details.
+You can find me on Facebook or any of the other social media networks, or sign up to our newsletter.
+Only one newsletter each month and we promise not to spam you or sell on your details.

-Some links in these blogs may be affiliate links.
-I may earn a money from some of these links, this helps to support the website.
+Some links present may be affiliate links.
+I may earn money from some of these links, this helps to support this website.